 Trump is poised to sign an executive order that would be a “License to Discriminate” against LGBT Americans and individuals of any religion in their homes, at work, in cities and towns across the United States.

-You can add your name now to tell President Trump and Vice President Pence that you stand against this religious imposition here.
+You can add your name now to tell Trump and Pence that you stand against this religious imposition here.